 Reynolds Advanced Materials – Phoenix hosted their latest Basics of Mold Making and Casting Seminar on January 30, 2017 to a larger than life audience of 20+ people.

-Reynolds Advanced Materials – Phoenix had the opportunity of a lifetime… to travel back 3000 years.
-Michael Lee, an excavator, unearthed a 3000-year-old archeological field in Pima County in Tucson, Arizona.
+Reynolds Advanced Materials – Phoenix had the opportunity of a lifetime… to travel back 2500 years.

 Reynolds – Phoenix recently hosted their latest seminar covering the Basics of Lifecasting.
 More than 20 people attended, anxious to learn the skills behind the lifecasting craft.
 Patrons were able to watch multiple life casts be performed from start to finish, and were also able to have some hands-on experience with the different materials.